molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

 The next feature we need to test is the `startCount` Input.
-In particular, the property binding `[startCount]="5"` in `AppComponent`’s template.
+In particular, the property binding `[startCount]="5"` in `HomeComponent`’s template.
 Let us create a new spec:

 ```typescript
 it('passes a start count', () => {